loftwah/shop.grindmodecypher.com/wp-content/plugins/checkout-fees-for-woocommerce/readme.txt

 3. Go to "WooCommerce > Settings > Payment Gateway Based Fees and Discounts".

 == Changelog ==

+= 2.6.3 - 12/05/2021 =
+* Enhancement - Now the discount/fees will be added or removed on the "Pay for order" endpoint also.
+* Fix - Compatibility with WooCommerce ERIP Gateway Payment plugin.
+* Fix - Compatibility with Klarna payment gateway.
+* Fix - HTML code was coming in the titles of payment gateway on settings page.
+This is fixed now.

 = 2.6.2 - 12/11/2020 =
 * Update compatibility with WooCommerce 4.7